nus-tee3201/2019/programming/objectReferences/text.md

 <tip-box>

-:package: Continuing with the previous example, `cheese = spam` results in the object reference stored in `spam` being copied into the variable `cheese`.
+{{ icon_example }} Continuing with the previous example, `cheese = spam` results in the object reference stored in `spam` being copied into the variable `cheese`.
 The end result is both variables are now pointing to the same list object.

 ```python
 cheese = spam